jbilander/SDBox-v2/README.md

 ***

-And we need to 3D-print a case for it before we put the LEDs in:
+And we need to 3D-print a case for it before we put the LEDs in, don't we?...

 (STL-files available in the DSM folder)